-Before getting into freestyle terrain observe all signage and warnings.
-Use your first run as a warm run and to familiarize yourself with the park layout and features
+Before getting into freestyle terrain, observe all signage and warnings.
+Use your first run as a warm-up run and to familiarize yourself with the park layout and features.

 When first inspecting the jumps consider the following elements of each jump:

 (A) The Approach zone is for setting your speed and stance

 (T) The Take-off zone is for making moves that start your trick

 (M) The Maneuver zone is for controlling your style

 (L) The Landing Zone is for getting straight and riding away clean